Ilhan Fandi: Albirex Niigata (Singapore)

 On 21 April 2022, Albirex Niigata (S) confirmed they had signed Ilhan for the remaining 2022 season.
 Ilhan signed the contract which runs until the end of the 2022 season.
 Ilhan made his debut on 27 May 2022 in a 8–2 win against Geylang International.
 His presence after coming on changed the game and he was awarded the man of the match, where he was involved in 3 of the 5 Albirex goals after coming on for 22 minutes, showing his vision, strength and composure respectively.
 He also assisted and scored on his debut.
 In his first four games for the White Swans, Ilhan has already racked up three goals.
 Ilhan notched his first career hat-trick in his sixth game for the club, which included an outrageous bicycle kick that opened the scoring for Albirex.
 He has managed 12 goals in his first 11 matches for the Japanese side.
-Ilhan won the 2022 Singapore Premier League title with the White Swans, with 2 games to spare, helping his team's cause by averaging almost a goal a game with 14 goals for the White Swans since his arrival at Jurong East Stadium.
-Ilhan was rewarded for his efforts in the season as he clinched the SPL Young Player of the Year and the Goal of the Year awards, and was also named in the SPL Team of the Year.
+Ilhan won the 2022 Singapore Premier League title with the White Swans, with 2 games to spare, helping his team's cause by averaging almost a goal a game with 14 goals for the White Swans since his arrival at the Jurong East Stadium.
+Ilhan was rewarded for his efforts in the season as he clinched 3 awards, the 2022 SPL 'Young Player of the Year' award, the 2022 'Goal of the Year' award and was also named in the 2022 SPL 'Team of the Year'.

 Deinze

-On 12 December 2022, it was announced that Ilhan had signed for Belgian First Division B club K.M.S.K.
-Deinze and will join up with his new team after the conclusion of the 2022 AFF Championship.
+On 12 December 2022, it was announced that Ilhan had signed for Belgian First Division B club Deinze and will join up with his new team after the conclusion of the 2022 AFF Championship.
 However, Ilhan sustained an ACL injury in the tournament, in which he could be out of action for six to nine months.
+On 23 September 2023, Ilhan made his first appearance for the club in a U21 Reserves Pro League match where he scored a goal against Lommel U21 in a 4–2 home win.
+Ilhan made his debut for the first team on 19 January 2024, coming on as a substitute for hat-trick hero Lennart Mertens in a 4–0 league win over Lierse.